sindrezoth/sindrezoth/README.md

 I'll appreciate all comments and other feedback.

-U can found me via:
+U can reach me via:

 alex.sindre.gm@gmail.com